What We Teach

 - The Scriptures

-We believe in the authority and sufficiency of the Holy Bible, consisting of the sixty-six books of the Old and New Testaments, as originally written: that it was verbally and plenarily inspired and is the product of Spirit-controlled men, and therefore is infallible and inerrant in all matters of which it speaks.
-We believe the Bible to be the true center of Christian unity and the supreme standard by which all human conduct, creed, and opinions shall be tried.
+We teach the authority and sufficiency of the Bible, consisting of the sixty-six books of the Old and New Testaments, as originally written: that it was verbally and plenarily inspired and is the product of Spirit-controlled men (1 Corinthians 2:7-14; 2 Peter 1:20-21), and therefore is infallible and inerrant in all matters of which it speaks.
+We teach the Bible to be the true center of Christian unity and the supreme standard by which all human conduct, creed, and opinions shall be tried.
 2 Timothy 3:16-17, 2 Peter 1:19-21

 - The Trinity